specollective/specollective.org/README.md

 **Note:** This project is actively under development.

-Repository housing the code for the SPEC informational website.
-You can view website under construction at  [https://specollective.netlify.app](https://specollective.netlify.app).
+Repository housing the code for [https://specollective.org](https://specollective.org).

 This project was scaffolded with the [Gatsby + Netlify CMS Starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms).